Der-Eddy/reddit-deletion-checker-rocketbeans/README.md

  - **You must be running Python 3.**
  - **You must put your username in the "bot_operator" variable at the top of the script.**
+ - **You must add your OAuth Codes in a new file called "tokens.py"**

-In Linux (and Mac OS X?), you can run the code with `python3 deletion-checker.py`.
+In Linux (and Mac OS X?), you can run the code with `python3 deletion-checker-rbtv.py`.

 In Windows, open the script up in the Python **3** version of IDLE, and press F5.
 Or, run it from the command line as above.

+You will also need some pip packages:

+    pip install praw
+    pip install prawoauth2

+The tokens.py should look like this:

+    app_key = "YOUR APP KEY"
+    app_secret = "YOUR APP SECRET"
+    access_token = "YOUR OAUTH ACCESS TOKEN"
+    refresh_token = "YOUR OAUTH REFRESH TOKEN"

 Notes
 -----

- - This script does not post anything to any subreddit.
-It simply shows posts that have been deleted in your terminal (python output).
-It should be pretty easy to implement this feature if you're familiar with python.
-PRAW might be of use here.
+ - This script displays all deletions and post it into another subreddit like /r/undelete.
  - This has only been tested very shortly and only in my linux installation.
 It's probably nowhere near perfect. **(see the "known issues")**
  - I used a sqlite database, but that's probably not even necessary.
 Oh well.
 Someone else can make it more efficient.